In early literacy, there is a growing body of evidence which outlines the best way to teach young children how to read.

 More Gems for Teaching Reading and Developing Early Literacy

 In Sprig’s research thus far, there have been advice and case studies that fell outside the purview of previously written articles.
-However, these bits of wisdom have shown to be just as successful in closing the early literacy gap.
+These bits of wisdom deserve to be highlighted however, as they have shown to be just as successful in closing the early literacy gap.

 When these five gems of recommendations listed below were followed, schools and early learning centers were successfully able to surpass student language and literacy learning indicators targets.